Number of new starters in each MP's office since 2019 general election

 FOIA section 40

-This exemption applies to information which IPSA considers to personal data within the meaning of Article 4(1) of the UK General Data Protection Regulation (UK GDPR) which states,
+This exemption applies to information which IPSA considers to be personal data within the meaning of Article 4(1) of the UK General Data Protection Regulation (UK GDPR) which states,

 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly,